 With extra points offers, the way to keep it so you don’t have to spend a lot is by spreading your regular shopping.
 For example, if you usually spend $150 a week, if you spread that between Aldi, your local butcher and Coles and Woolworths, your spend at Coles and Woolworths is likely to only be $40each.
 This means, an offer to you of spending $100 to get points makes no sense since your usual spending is so low.
 Instead, they are likely to offer you extra points if you spend $50 each week for 3 weeks or similar.

 If you spend the entire $150 at one store, they are likely to ‘offer’ bonus points if you spend $175 for 3 weeks or similar.
 Their aim is to get you to spend more.
 If you spend less in their store, they give you better offers.

 Find a list of VIP and Loyalty programs for Australia (not just the supermarkets) here.
-Also, if you do shop online, make sure you sign up to Cash Rewards and PricePal.
+Also, if you do shop online, make sure you sign up to Cash Rewards, Honey and ShopBack.
 You can get money back from your groceries too!